zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Ready.

 [APZ 183.3] (#apz183 .3) {#apz183 .3.ref .apz} "Have the grounded function
-The function of “having bonders” tells the craving.
+The function of "having bonders" tells the craving.
 There is a certain lust, Applicable ((1-3) 3Must.)
 Central Lobby Adda,
 It is the root of the epileptic.
 Does this undeniable craving of one's own, but initially Is there a fire called wisdom, whether the death was burned, and the death of the dead.
-The craving says “there is no bondage” is the raga bonding, malice Bonding, Binding, Dimensional Bonding, Optic Bonding, Clayey Bonding, Vossione Bonding, are these bonders of someone who are in the first place, and in the demise And he who has no bondage, who burns the fire of wisdom, and who has no bonding
+The craving says "there is no bondage" is the raga bonding, malice Bonding, Binding, Dimensional Bonding, Optic Bonding, Clayey Bonding, Vossione Bonding, are these bonders of someone who are in the first place, and in the demise And he who has no bondage, who burns the fire of wisdom, and who has no bonding